Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 Step 7: Reassemble and Test

-Once the coils are clean and dry, reassemble the access panels or covers.
-Turn the power back on and test your AC to ensure it’s running smoothly.
+After the coils are clean and dry, reassemble any panels or covers.
+Turn the power back on and run the system to make sure it’s functioning properly.

 How Often Should You Clean AC Coils?

-Condenser Coils: Clean every 6 months, especially if your outdoor unit is exposed to dirt, leaves, or other debris.
+Condenser Coils: Every 6 months, or more frequently if the outdoor unit is exposed to leaves, dust, or debris

 When to Call a Professional

-An HVAC technician can provide deep cleaning and ensure your system is operating at peak efficiency.
+A professional can provide a deep clean, inspect for damage, and ensure your system is running at peak performance.